-The second year of course is mainly devoted to a period of research and study in a foreign institution.
-This period lasts from minimum 3 up to 18 months and an increasing of 50% of the scholarship is granted for the entire period abroad.
+The second and the third years of the course are mainly devoted to a period of research and study in a foreign institution.
+This period lasts from minimum 6 up to 18 months and an increasing of 50% of the scholarship is granted for the entire period abroad.
 Destinations and reference researchers are planned in accordance with the PhD tutors, and prior to departure students must obtain the approval from the PhD Board.

 Once abroad, PhD students are expected to attend advanced classes, seminars and carry out useful research.
 A detailed written report on these activities must be submitted at the end of the research period and it will be part of the evidence on which admission to the third year is granted.

 PhD students undertaking considerable research periods abroad may be awarded a Joint Research PhD